 Navigating malpractice insurance for telemedicine services really comes down to talking to your insurance companies.
 Many healthcare providers assume that telemedicine raises your liability, but we’ve found that’s often not the case.

 Telemedicine tends to be used for low-liability, routine follow-ups.
 Plus, switching from off-hours or undocumented phone calls to billable telemedicine visits can vastly improve your documentation of patient cases — an important factor when it comes to liability concerns.

-As an advisory board member for a prominent medical malpractice company, our co-founder Dr. Glen McCracken has gotten to see first-hand how the malpractice insurance industry is reacting to telemedicine.
+How is the malpractice insurance industry reacting to telemedicine?
 The bottom line is you should call up your insurance company and ask about their policy for telemedicine.

-Telemedicine reimbursement is a hot-button issues that we’ve written about many times before.
+Telemedicine reimbursement is another hot-button issue that we’ve written about many times before.
 Depending on your state and what insurance carrier you’re billing for telemedicine services (Medicare, Medicaid, Private), the regulations on telemedicine reimbursement vary widely.